ian-fisher-developer/qt-qml/1_minimal_table/README.md

 ## Description

-The first application is most basic.
+The first exercise is most basic.
 It focuses on discovering the tools and build details for a simple, tested, application that runs on the desktop and in a browser.

 A C++ data model provides one code complication.
 It demonstrates that data models used with QtWidgets views may be re-used with QML/Quick views.